Infrastructure Investment and Jobs Act: Senate passage

 In mid-April 2021, Republican lawmakers offered a $568 billion counterproposal to the American Jobs Plan.
 On May 9, Senate Minority Leader Mitch McConnell said it should cost no more than $800 billion.
 On May 21, the administration reduced the price tag to $1.7 trillion, which was quickly rejected by Republicans.
-A day later, a bipartisan group within the Senate Environment and Public Works Committee announced that they had reached a deal for $304 billion in funding for U.S. highway funding.
+A day later, a bipartisan group within the Senate Environment and Public Works Committee announced that they had reached a deal for $304 billion in U.S. highway funding.
 This was approved unanimously by the committee on May 26.
 On June 4, House Transportation and Infrastructure Committee Chair Peter DeFazio announced a $547 billion plan, called the INVEST in America Act, which would address parts of the American Jobs Plan.
 On July 1, the House passed an amended $715 billion infrastructure bill focused on land transportation and water.

 On May 27, Republican senator Shelley Moore Capito presented a $928 billion plan, and on June 4, increased it by about $50 billion; this was quickly rejected by the Biden administration.
 On June 8, the administration shifted its focus to a bipartisan group of 20 senators, which had been working on a package tentatively priced around $900 billion.
 On June 10, a bipartisan group of 10 senators reached a deal costing $974 billion over five years; or about $1.2 trillion if stretched over eight years.
 On June 16, the plan was endorsed by a bipartisan group of 21 senators.
 On June 24, the bipartisan group met with the president and reached a compromise deal costing $1.2 trillion over eight years, which focuses on physical infrastructure (notably roads, bridges, railways, water, sewage, broadband, electric vehicles).
 This was planned to be paid for through reinforced Internal Revenue Service (IRS) collection, unspent COVID-19 relief funds, and other sources.
 By July 2021, the IRS portion of the funding had reportedly been scrapped.
 Biden stipulated that a separate "human infrastructure" bill (notably child care, home care, and climate change) – later known as the Build Back Better Act – must also pass, whether through bipartisanship or reconciliation, but later walked back this position.
 House Speaker Nancy Pelosi similarly stated that the House would not vote on the physical infrastructure bill until the larger bill passes in the Senate, despite the fact that reconciliation overrides much of the obstructive power of the filibuster.